engineerjoe440/stanley-solutions-blog/content/photos-in-the-nick-of-time-at-stac.md

 Dr. Lindstrom has been behind this development for that entire time.
 He's worked diligently to keep the pipelines flowing and keep all of those folks engaged.
 I still remember sitting with Dr. Lindstrom at our formal banquet the first year at STAC and talking to him about what projects I was taking that year, and what I enjoyed about 4-H in the state.
+This is Dr. Lindstrom's last year, and it's been wonderful to reflect on all of the great things that the state has accomplished over these years, and I'm so thankful for Jim's leadership, care, and persistence.
+He's been a solid guide, and a true leader.
+The sort of person we all hope to "grow up to be."

+Thank you, Dr. Lindstrom!
+May Idaho 4-H continue to reap the benefits of all the greatness you've sewn, and may you be able to look back on it with fond memories of all the youth who've seen tremendous growth.

+---

+Last thing...

+Keep Making the Best Better.

+~Joe